renovatebot/renovate/CODE_OF_CONDUCT.md

 If you need more assistance than what this project offers, you have two options:

 1. Become a Mend.io customer, such as by buying Renovate Enterprise, or
 1. Hire an experienced Renovate contributor privately for consulting.
-Mend.io staff do _not_ offer this service, but one of our volunteer maintainers, but [`@secustor`](https://github.com/secustor), does
+Mend.io staff do _not_ offer this service, but one of our volunteer maintainers, [`@secustor`](https://github.com/secustor), does

 ## Feedback